sid-kal/CS772_project/README.md

 This repository contains the work done as part of the CS772 course project during the 6th semester.

 ## Project Team
-This project was a collaborative effort by the following team members:

 - Krish @flintmarko
 - Siddharth @sid-kal
 - Shubham @SP1029